How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Vermont?

 Vermont caps interest at 12% maximum.
-Charging above the legal limit is usury - in Vermont, the penalty is: forfeiture of all interest.
+Charging above the legal limit is usury - in Vermont, the penalty is: excess interest may be recovered with costs and attorney fees; a knowing violation forfeits all interest and half the principal (9 v.s.a.
+50).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Vermont?